 The ADM will go live on the 1st October.
 Dr Bennett advised that industrial action is taking place next week.
 A business continuity plan will be put in place to ensure the impact is minimised.
 There will be no cancellations.

-Mr Lee asked if all conditions are met then what was the strike about.
+Mr Lee asked if all conditions are met then what was the strike about?
 Mr Bertram explained that the unions were worried it was privatisation by the back door and that terms and conditions would be eroded.
 Mr Butler asked if Mr Bertram felt that the trade unions had been fully informed.
 Mr Bertram replied that he certainly believed engagement with the trade unions had been thorough and comprehensive.

 The committee was concerned that NHSI was looking into the process around ADMs and asked if this was a cause of concern to the Trust.
 Mr Bertram advised that NHSI have no concerns with Trusts going down the ADM route but want to review their approval process on what an organisation has to go through to set one up.
 There is so much political noise they wanted to put themselves in a strong position as a regulator and strengthen their public probity around the these issues.